-- 5.5.3 Where the Anti-Doping Organization concludes, based on the results of its investigation, that an anti-doping rule violation, whereabouts failure and/or violations of Ineligibility or Provisional Suspension should not be brought forward against the Athlete, Athlete Support Personnel or other Person: - 5.5.3.1 It shall notify WADA and the Athlete's or other Person's International Federation and National Anti-Doping Organization in writing of that decision, with reasons, in accordance with Code Article 14 and the International Standard for Results Management. - 5.5.3.2 It shall provide all such other information about the investigation as is required by WADA and/or the International Federation and/or National Anti-Doping Organization to determine whether to appeal against that decision. - 5.5.3.3 In any event, it shall consider whether any of the Raw Information and/or Anti-Doping Intelligence, or evidence obtained during the investigation should be used to inform and guide its Anti-Doping Activities or those of another Anti-Doping Organization, and/or should be shared with any other body in accordance with Article 4.2.2.
+- 5.5.2 Where the Anti-Doping Organization concludes based on the results of its investigation that proceedings an anti-doping rule violation, whereabouts failure and/or violations of Ineligibility or Provisional Suspension should be brought against the Athlete, Athlete Support PersonPersonnel or other Person asserting commission of an anti-doping rule violation, it shall give notice of that decision in the manner set out in the International Standard for Results Management promptly notify the Athlete, Athlete Support Personnel or other Person of the potential anti-doping rule violation, whereabouts failure and/or violations of Ineligibility or Provisional Suspension and shall bring forward the proceedings against the Athlete, Athlete Support PersonPersonnel or other Person in question in accordance with Code Article 8the manner set out in the International Standard for Results Management. - 5.5.3 Where the Anti-Doping Organization concludes, based on the results of its investigation, that provisional Suspension should not be brought forward against the Athlete, Athlete Support Person_Person_Personnel or other Person-asserting-commission-of-an-anti-doping-rule-violation: - 5.5.3.1 It shall notify WADA and the Athlete's or other Person's International Federation and National Anti-Doping Organization in writing of that decision, with reasons, in accordance with Code Article 14.1.4 and the International Standard for Results Management. - 5.5.3.2 It shall provide all such other information about the investigation as is required by WADA and/or the International Federation and/or National Anti-Doping Organization to determine whether to appeal against that decision.

+5.5.3.3 In any event, it shall consider whether any of the information not intelligence Anti-Doping Intelligence, or evidence obtained during the investigation should be used to inform and guide its Anti-Doping Activities or those of another Anti-Doping Organization, and/or should be shared with any other body in accordance with Article 4.2.2.